Sharyaveng/sharyaveng.github.io/README.md

 * The honorable mention of Mathematical Contest In Modeling, USA, 2018
 * Zhejiang Government Scholarship, Zhejiang, 2017
 * The national first prize of China Undergraduate Mathematical Contest in Modeling, China, 2017

-## More About ME
-* Born in Shaoxing (Keqiao district), Zhejiang Province.
-* My hope: I can make machine more intelligent and create a more  wonderful life in the seen future.